stereolabs/zed-hub-examples/tutorials/tutorial_09_multi_cam_stream/README.md

 # Tutorial 9 - Multi-camera Stream

-This tutorial shows you how to stream secondary cameras in addition to the main stream.
+This tutorial shows you how to stream more than one ZED camera.

 ## Requirements